KingSahil/shikshaflow/FIREBASE_SETUP.md

 ## Step 3: Register Your Web App

 1. In the Firebase Console overview page, click the web icon (`</>`)
-2. Enter app nickname: `sikshaflow-web`
+2. Enter app nickname: `shikshaflow-web`
 3. Click "Register app"
 4. You'll see your Firebase configuration object - **COPY THIS**
 5. Click "Continue to console"